Last Updated on 5 June 2026

 Luxor is divided into two distinct areas along the Nile, each with its own landscape, history, and atmosphere.
 Both are incredibly worth visiting and I’ll separate out all my recommendations between the East Bank and West Bank to help you explore both sides more efficiently.

-This is where the modern city of Luxor is located, along with the airport and most of the city’s hotels and restaurants.
+The modern city of Luxor is located on the East Bank, along with the airport and most of the city’s hotels and restaurants.
 In ancient times, the East Bank was associated with life and daily activity, which is why grand temples like Karnak and Luxor Temple were built here.

 Today, this side of the river feels more commercial and touristy, with busy streets, local markets, and heavier traffic.

->>> Stay on the East Bank for: convenience, easy airport access, and a wider range of hotels and dining options.
+Stay on the East Bank for convenience, easy airport access, and a wider range of dining options.

 Across the river (just 5min by boat or 25min driving across the bridge), the West Bank is quieter and more rural, backed by desert hills and nestled between ancient sites.
-This side was historically associated with death and the afterlife, and it’s where the ancient Egyptians buried their pharaohs (including the Valley of the Kings and Valley of the Queens), alongside impressive mortuary temples like Hatshepsut and Medinet Habu.
+This side was historically associated with death and the afterlife, and it’s where the ancient Egyptians buried their pharaohs (including the Valley of the Kings and Queens), alongside impressive mortuary temples like Hatshepsut and Medinet Habu.

 Today, the West Bank offers a more immersive and relaxed experience, with boutique hotels tucked among palm groves and farmland.
 Read more below about where to stay on the West Bank and our favourite boutique hotel, Malkata House!